hqnders/quickwit/README.md

 ```

 ## Intents
-The only intent necessary is `members`, as the bot reads people's name when mentioning who joined via scheduled event interest.
+The only intents necessary are `members` and `reactions`, as the bot reads people's name when mentioning who joined via scheduled event interest.

 # Development
 ## Architecture